Best Argos Black Friday UK deals of 2018

 Black Friday 2018 is just around the corner, with many major retailers offering huge discounts on a whole range of goods.

-With the big day falling on Friday 23rd November this year, and various deals likely to go live in the run-up, there’s not long to wait before prices start being slashed.
+With the big day falling on Friday 23rd November this year, and various deals likely to go live in the run-up, there’s not long to wait before prices start being slashed because the time is NOW.

 So what can we expect from UK giant Argos ahead of Black Friday 2018?
 Here’s everything you need to know…